Malva37/articles-management/README.md

 This is a simple web application for managing a list of articles.
 The project consists of three pages:

-1. Articles List Page: Displays a list of articles with the ability to search by description and title of aarticles.
+1. Articles List Page: Displays a list of articles with the ability to search by description and title.
+Users also can pin article, which will make it appear first in the list.
+Only one pinned item allowed.
 Clicking on the edit button will redirect you to another page with the data of the selected article for editing.

 2. Add/Edit Article Page: Allows creating new articles.
 The form contains fields for entering the title, author, image, and descripion.
 Article data is stored on the fake server.

+3. Articles List Page(Data from External Source).
+Clicking on the 'Add 10 new articles' button allows the user to retrieve an additional 10 articles.
+The articles are not repeated if the user clicks the button several times.

 ## Steps to run the project: